Not yet published

 World is no ordinary biography about one of the world's

 most influential writers.
-It is instead a work that deciphers the
+It is instead a work that deciphers in particular the

 cryptic origins and actual scientific methods used by fiction's most famous

-consulting detective Sherlock Holmes—a work that provides a detailed look into the psyche of Holmes’
+consulting detective Sherlock Holmes—and a work that provides a detailed look

-career as the Sherlock Holmes mysteries evolved from the late 1880s to the early
+Sherlock Holmes mysteries as they evolved from the late 1880s to the early

 1900s.
 Revealed here for the first time—by son-father writing team Daniel

-Friedman, MD and Eugene Friedman, MD—are the many inspirations that lay behind
+Friedman, MD, and Eugene Friedman, MD—are the many inspirations behind

 the physical, emotional, and intellectual characteristics that Doyle wove

-literary realm of Sherlock Holmes and the actual events from Doyle’s childhood
+nonfiction works—and the actual events from Doyle’s childhood and early

 * From whom did Sherlock Holmes actually learn the art of detective work?